-LAA Ref/NP Ref Location Site Address Size (ha) Capacity/ desired no. of dwellings Current Land Use Area Character Physical Constraints Lemonal/setting Environmental constraints Policy compliant (national and local)?
-Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status of the site through the Site Slection Methodology RAG Reasoned justification LAA476 and LAA520 Tuxford Ollerton Road 39.4 Approx 75 Agriculture Countryside adjoining town back of a large proportion of the hedgerow.
+LAA Ref/NF Ref Location Site Address Size (ha) Capacity/ desired no. of dwellings Current Land Use Area Character Physical Constraints Environmental constraints Policy compliant (national and local)?
+Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status ofvthe site through the Site Slection Methodology RAG Reasoned justification LAA476 and LAA520 Ollerton Road 39.4 Approx 75 Agriculture Countryside adjoining town removal/setting back of a large proportion of the hedgerow.
 The size of the site is significant.
 A development in excess of 50 dwellings would require supporting by a Transport Statement.
 A development in excess of 80 dwellings would require supporting by a Transport Assessment.
-In this case, a Transport Assessment.
 In this case, a Transport Assessment would likely require supporting by a strategic transport model as the traffic impact would likely be wide spread if the whole site is developed.
 Several off-site junctions may require capacity improvements.
-The internal layout would need to be suitable to serve a bus service and a No significant environmental constraints identified.
+The internal layout would No significant environmental constraints identified.
 Potentially policy compliant subject to a suitable scheme.
 The northern part of the site is potentially suitable.
 Development of the southern part of the site would have an adverse impact on the character of the conservation area.
 Zoopla statistics indicate a steady rise in house prices in Tuxford over the past five years.
 This suggests Tuxford is a popular residential area with a buoyant housing market.
 Greenfield site With regard to the north part of the site (alongside Ollerton Road), this would be within the setting of the Conservation Area and the setting of several Listed Buildings.
 However, development here is likely to be seen more in the context of the existing modern developments on the south side of Ollerton Road, especially given the topography, with the land sloping downhill to the north.
 No important views would be affected by development here.
 With this in mind, Conservation has no concerns in principle with the allocation of this part of the site, subject to details.
 In relation to the southern part of the site (north of the railway line), this would stretch into the open countryside and would be visible from Newcastle Street/Egmanton Road.
 Views from the road into the open countryside are an important part of the rural character of the Conservation Area and its setting.
 Therefore, Conservation would not support the allocation of that part of the site.
 The site is available The northern part of the site is potentially suitable.
 Development of the southern part of the site would have an adverse impact on the character of the conservation area.
-Progression to stage 4 See Appendix B
+Progression to stage 4 See Appendix B suitable to serve a bus service and a